 There are hundreds of thousands of creeks, streams and rivers in the region.
-These tributaries send about 51 billion gallons of fresh water into the Chesapeake Bay each day, and offer vital habitat to diverse populations of plants, invertebrates, amphibians, fish and other critters.
+Between October 2017 and September 2018, these tributaries sent 70.5 billion gallons of fresh water into the Chesapeake Bay each day.

 Litter and debris, nutrient and sediment pollution, toxic contaminants and the installation of dams, culverts and other structures can affect the health of rivers and streams.
 Aquatic litter can smother grass beds and bottom-dwelling organisms.
 Nutrient pollution can fuel the growth of harmful algae blooms.
 Excess sediment can clog ports and channels.
 Pesticides, pharmaceuticals, metals and other toxic substances can harm the health of humans and wildlife.
 And dams and culverts can alter the flow of waterways.